ottnav/ottnav.github.io/faq.md

 - `refresh=”N”` : period of time when the playlist should be reloaded (v1.6.6.1), in hours (if below 24), in minutes (if < 300), or in seconds if a large value, for example: refresh=”3” means refreshing each 3 hours)

 `#EXTINF:0  ...,Channel name`
-Channel declaration
+Channel declaration.
 Supported attributes:
-    • ch-number="27" : default shortcut for channel when using remote keys switching channel
+- ch-number="27" : default shortcut for channel when using remote keys switching channel
-    • group-title="Movies" : category this channel belongs to
+- group-title="Movies" : category this channel belongs to
-    • parent-code="0000" : if set, marks a channel as restricted that should be hidden by default unless code entered (like adult)
+- parent-code="0000" : if set, marks a channel as restricted that should be hidden by default unless code entered (like adult)
-    • ch-id="dscru" : channel id. used only with combination when url-epg or url-logo are set in playlist header (appended to the end of the base url)
+- ch-id="dscru" : channel id. used only with combination when url-epg or url-logo are set in playlist header (appended to the end of the base url)
-    • tvg-id="discoveryHd.ru" : channel id in epg teleguide that was linked in the playlist header (or the one user has configured in the current provider properties)
+- tvg-id="discoveryHd.ru" : channel id in epg teleguide that was linked in the playlist header (or the one user has configured in the current provider properties)
-    • tvg-name="Discovery HD" : original channel name (channel name as declared in epg teleguide), if differs from channel name specified in playlist
+- tvg-name="Discovery HD" : original channel name (channel name as declared in epg teleguide), if differs from channel name specified in playlist
-    • tvg-logo="http://path/to/logo." : link to channel logo (or file name that should be appended to root url set in url-logo in playlist header)
+- tvg-logo="http://path/to/logo." : link to channel logo (or file name that should be appended to root url set in url-logo in playlist header)
-    • tvg-rec="1" : marker that channel contains archives (0 - off, 1 - on). not needed if catchup* attribute is present (values more than 1 are parsed like aliases for catchup-days=”n”)
+- tvg-rec="1" : marker that channel contains archives (0 - off, 1 - on). not needed if catchup* attribute is present (values more than 1 are parsed like aliases for catchup-days=”n”)
-    • catchup* : all catchup settings that are explained in header can be overridden here on channel level
+- catchup* : all catchup settings that are explained in header can be overridden here on channel level
-    • type="playlist", content-type="playlist" : allows to merge another playlist inside the current one.
+- type="playlist", content-type="playlist" : allows to merge another playlist inside the current one.
 Url specified for this 'channel' is treated as include
-    • type=”movie”, type=”series” : use any of these 2 markers to mark that the channel listed is not a channel, but actually a movie or a series, and should be treated as such, and should be placed to media library
+- type=”movie”, type=”series” : use any of these 2 markers to mark that the channel listed is not a channel, but actually a movie or a series, and should be treated as such, and should be placed to media library
-    • adult="1" : marker that channel is adult (however it’s highly recommended to place all channels in single adult category for simpler user manage)
+- adult="1" : marker that channel is adult (however it’s highly recommended to place all channels in single adult category for simpler user manage)
-    • tvg-shift="-2" : marker specifying that epg data should be shifted by several hours
+- tvg-shift="-2" : marker specifying that epg data should be shifted by several hours
-    • audio-track=”2” : try to autoselect 2nd audio track
+- audio-track=”2” : try to autoselect 2nd audio track

-#EXTGRP: Sports
+`#EXTGRP: Sports`
 Alternative way to setup channel category (but group-title=”Sports” is preferrable)

-#EXTVLCOPT:parameter="value"
+`#EXTVLCOPT:parameter="value"`
 Allows setting some custom parameters for the current channel:
-    • http-user-agent (User-Agent)
+- http-user-agent (User-Agent)
-    • http-referrer (HTTP referrer)
+- http-referrer (HTTP referrer)

-#KODIPROP:parameter=value
+`#KODIPROP:parameter=value`
 Allows setting some custom parameters for the current channel.
 Supported `parameter` are:
-    • inputstream.adaptive.license_
+- inputstream.adaptive.license_
-        ◦ com.widevine.alpha (Widevine)
+  - com.widevine.alpha (Widevine)
-        ◦ clearkey (ClearKey)
+  - clearkey (ClearKey)
-        ◦ playready (PlayReady)
+  - playready (PlayReady)
-    • inputstream.adaptive.license_
-    • inputstream.adaptive.stream_
+- inputstream.adaptive.license_key
+- inputstream.adaptive.stream_type

-The app also accepts extra stream headers configured after `|` character in license_key [from v1.6.4.1]
+The app also accepts extra stream headers configured after `|` character in license_key (from v1.6.4.1)

-Media library file (json)
+## Media library file (json)
 App supports multiple formats for media library, but preferred format is json:

 Inner structure of the item ("info" field of movie/series/season/episodes)